Allocation API, allocators and virtual memory

 learn about virtual memory basics and paging

-learn how malloc
+learn how

-gets its memory by using brk
+gets its memory by usingbrk

-learn how to get memory under your allocator's management
+system callslearn how to get memory under your allocator's management

 std::alloc